 At the request of the Ethiopia Protection Cluster and AoRs, the GPC Coordinator and Coordinators from the four AoRs carried out a joint mission to Ethiopia.
 They met with crisis-affected communities, national and local organizations, authorities, the Ethiopian Human Rights Commission, the Resident/Humanitarian Coordinator, the Humanitarian Country Team, international NGOs, UN entities, OCHA, the Inter-Cluster Coordination Group, Cluster Lead agencies, and donors.
-While many meetings took place in Addis Ababa, the coordinator travelled from Shire to Mekelle for a workshop with persons with disabilities.
+While many meetings took place in Addis Ababa, the coordinators undertook a two-day field visit to Shire, Tigray.
+The MA AoR Coordinator travelled from Shire to Mekelle for a workshop with persons with disabilities.
 This was the third joint mission by the GPC and AoR Global Coordinators, following missions in Somalia and Ukraine in 2023.
 It is a crucial component of the recommendations on the Simplification of the Protection Architecture and will remain a priority.